Paper or... cloth? This popular grocery store chain is ditching plastic bags

 Recycling, composting, and using less plastic are all examples of environmental sustainability.

-There are 82 Aldi grocery stores in Indiana, ten of which are in the Indianapolis area.
+There are 24 Aldi grocery stores in Kentucky, six of which are in the Louisville area.

 A complete list of Aldi locations can be found on the company's website.